kadamato/youtube-clone/client/src/featuress/FilterVideo/readme.md

 + no data return

-The activeCategory function use to apply a style if the category is active
+2.The activeCategory function use to apply a style if the category is active

 > Paremeters